 If you have a large living room with furniture in the center, the rug should be large enough so the furniture fits without looking crowded.
 When covering the whole room, choose a rug that’s two feet shorter than the shortest wall.

 If you choose to put a runner in your hallway, the best look is to have your console and furniture against the wall with the rug opposing it, like in the image above.
 And, of course, every home looks better with an adorable bulldog.

 In the bedroom, there are two looks that work well: the rug extended about 36″ from each side and the foot of the bed or 36″ from each side of the bed with the rug ending at the footing.
 If you’re placing a rug in your bedroom, the standard sizes are 8’x10′ (queen) or 9’x12′ (king).
 Traditionally, the lengthier side of the rug should run centered on the bed from bedside table to bedside table with the shorter width of the rug starting in front of the bedside tables and running about 36″ off the end the bed.

-Pro Tip: If you have a bench at the end of your bed, you’ll want to pull the rug out to include the bench.
+Pro Tip for Rug Guide readers: If you have a bench at the end of your bed, you’ll want to pull the rug out to include the bench.
 In this case, it is also okay to break the rule above and run a rug (9×12) vertically rather than horizontal.